maorcc/citymind_water_meter/README.md

 # Home-Assistant City-Mind Water Meter (Israel only)

-This is a [Home Assistant](https://www.home-assistant.io/) integration for the Israeli [cp.city-mind.com](https://cp.city-mind.com) online water meters service that serves many water services.
+This is a [Home Assistant](https://www.home-assistant.io/) integration for the Israeli online water meters service that serves many water services.

+## Breaking Change - v1 to v2

+Version 1.x of integration created to support [cp.city-mind.com](https://cp.city-mind.com) portal, this portal is end of life set to 31/12/2022.

+Version 2.x of integration is to support the new portal of [Read Your Meter Pro](https://rym-pro.com/#/), Please note that if credentials for 2 portals are different and requires registration, Please follow the prerequisites section below to make sure the integration will work for you.

+If your city is not supported by new Read Your Meter Pro portal, you can keep using v1.x of integration up until the previous portal is EOL.

 ## Requirements

-You need to sign-up for the service at **[https://cp.city-mind.com](https://cp.city-mind.com/ "cp.city-mind.com")**.
+You need to sign-up for the service at **[Read Your Meter Pro](https://rym-pro.com/#/)**.
 If your registration was successful, then you can use this integration.

 Registration may not succeed for one of the following reasons:

 - Your home water meters is not made by the brand "ARAD", as shown in the image above.
-- Your water utility company does not allow residents access to the ["Read Your Meter"](https://cp.city-mind.com/ "https://cp.city-mind.com/") service (website cp.city-mind.com) that is offered by Arad Technologies.
+- Your water utility company does not allow residents access to the [Read Your Meter Pro](https://rym-pro.com/#/) service that is offered by Arad Technologies.

-Here is an outdated map showing water utilities companies in Israel that use Arad's water meters:

 ## Installation

-Make sure you have signed up at [https://cp.city-mind.com](https://cp.city-mind.com/ "cp.city-mind.com") as mentioned above, and have a working username/password.
-The username is usually your email address.
+Make sure you have signed up at [Read Your Meter Pro](https://rym-pro.com/#/) as mentioned above, and have a working credentials.

 It is recommended to install using HACS, but it is also easy to install manually

 #### Installations via HACS
-- In HACS, look for "Citymind-water-meter" and install and restart
+- In HACS, look for `City-Mind Water Meter` and install and restart
 - In Settings  --> Devices & Services - (Lower Right) "Add Integration"

 #### Setup